 The five anchor stores have each received permanent certificates of occupancy; however the Authority has not yet accepted the project as complete, pending execution of a signed assumption agreement and maintenance agreement with the developer.
 Since the project has not been accepted by the Authority, it has elected to show the asset as construction in progress rather than show it as placed into service.
+With the issuance of the 2015 convertible capital appreciation revenue bonds, the Authority acquired \$3,530,000 in additional construction in progress.
+See Note 4 below for additional information.

-Pursuant to the Development and Acquisition Agreement, completed sewer improvements in the North Pod area were accepted by and conveyed to York County during the 2013 fiscal year.
-These were reported as "Donated Capital Assets" in the financial statements.
-Since there was no project activity during 2015 and 2014, interest was expensed during those years.
-The Authority's capital asset activity for the years ended June 30, 2015 and 2014 was as follows:
+The Authority's capital asset activity for the years ended June 30, 2016 and 2015 was as follows: